Betuuxxii/Turtlebot/README.md

 in order to get the map data it needs.
 The textbfglobal localization service initiate globlocalization wherein all particles are dispersed randomly throughout free space in the map.
 We will make use of this feature to predict the localization of the robot in one of our packages.
-To have a more acurate localization we used RVIZ to estimate a pose of the robot then we used the get pose topic to get the pose of the robot then hardcoded that pose so that.
-Anytime the navigation process start the robot is well localized.
+To have a more acurate localization we used RVIZ to estimate a pose of the robot then we used the get pose topic to get the pose of the robot then hardcoded that pose so that anytime the navigation process start the robot is well localized.

 #### Visualize Localization
 Localization can be visualized in RVIZ by adding the following displays: